-- 2.1 Companies affected by longevity risk can respond to it in a number of ways: - (i) They can simply accept the risk as a legitimate business risk that they understand well and are prepared to assume. - (ii) They can diversify their longevity risks (e.g. across different products, countries or socio-economic groups).
-Similarly, they can balance their
+2.1 Companies affected by longevity risk can respond to it in a number of ways:

+- (1) They can simply accept the risk as a legitimate business risk which they understand well and are prepared to assume. - (2) They can diversify their longevity risks (e.g. across different products, countries or socio-economic groups).
+Similarly, they can balance their portfolio by seeking to exploit possible natural hedges involved running a mixed business of term assurance and annuity business (see, for example, Cox & Lin, 2004).

-- portfolio by seeking to exploit possible natural hedges involved running a mixed business of term assurance and annuity business (see, for example, Cox & Lin, 2004). - (iii) They can enter into a variety of forms of reinsurance with a reinsurance company.
-Such contracts might involve sharing some or all of the downside of longevity risk with the reinsurer. - (iv) Pension plans can arrange for a bulk buy out of their pensions in payment, passing on responsibility for payment to an insurance company. - (v) Smaller pension plans are accustomed to purchasing annuities at the time of retirement for each plan member.
+- (3) They can enter into a variety of forms of reinsurance with a reinsurance company.
+Such contracts might involve sharing some or all of the downside of longevity risk with the reinsurer. - (4) Pension plans can arrange for a bulk buyout of their pensions in payment, passing on responsibility for payment to an insurance company. - (5) Smaller pension plans are accustomed to purchasing annuities at the time of retirement for each plan member.
 This hedges the total risk (both systematic and non-systematic) in their pool of pensioners.
-Unless the plan purchases deferred pensions on a regular basis, it still bears the longevity risk for current active members and deferred pensioners between now and their retirement dates. - (vi) Annuity providers might choose to replace traditional non-participating annuities with participating contracts that pass part of the exposure to longevity risk on to the surviving participating policyholders.
-For example, Wadsworth, Findlater & Boardman (2001) and Blake, Cairns & Dowd (2003) both describe mechanisms that pay bonuses or survivor credits to annuitants that can take account of experienced mortality rates within the pool of annuitants.
-This is in contrast to the traditional annuity under which survivor credits are based on mortality rates predicted at the time of purchase. - (vii) They might securitise a line of business with a high level of longevity risk.
-(For further discussion of the issues involved with securitisation, see Cowley & Cummins, 2005.) - (viii) They can manage the risk using mortality-linked securities.
+Unless the plan purchases deferred pensions on a regular basis, it still bears the longevity risk for current active members and deferred pensioners between now and their retirement dates. - (6) Annuity providers might choose to replace traditional nonparticipating annuities with participating contracts which pass part of the exposure to longevity risk on to the surviving participating policyholders.
+For example, Wadsworth et al. (2001) and Blake et al. (2003) both describe mechanisms which pay bonuses or survivor credits to annuitants which can take account of experienced mortality rates within the pool of annuitants.
+This is in contrast to the traditional annuity, under which survivor credits are based on mortality rates predicted at the time of purchase. - (7) They might securitise a line of business with a high level of longevity risk.
+(For further discussion of the issues involved with securitisation, see Cowley & Cummins, 2005.) - (8) They can manage the risk using mortality-linked securities.
 These securities might be traded contracts (such as longevity bonds, annuity futures, options, etc.) or over-the-counter (OTC) contracts (such as mortality swaps or forwards).
 (An OTC contract is not strictly a 'security'.
-However, for the sake of brevity we will assume that the expression mortality-linked securities includes OTC contracts.) - 2.2 Our focus of interest in this paper is with (viii), the use of mortality-linked securities to manage longevity risk, based on the underlying assumption which we believe will often be a reasonable one that the main parties concerned wish to hedge this risk.
+However, for the sake of brevity, we will assume that the expression mortality-linked securities includes OTC contracts.)

+2.2 Our focus of interest in this paper is with (8), the use of mortalitylinked securities to manage longevity risk, based on the underlying assumption - which we believe will often be a reasonable one - that the main parties concerned wish to hedge this risk.